charlesLoder/stylometry/README.md

 This repo contains a comparison of different strategies for affecting an LLM's output style, with a special attention given towards application in library science.

+> [!IMPORTANT]
+> Notebooks are best viewed in VSCode, as Github has some errors with rendering them.

 ## set up

 Clone this repo and using [`uv`](https://docs.astral.sh/uv/) run